Back Acne

 More About Back Acne

-Back acne – maybe you can't see it, but if you have it, you'll certainly feel it.
-Although not everyone will get it on their backs, this condition is common enough to have earned the nickname, 'bacne'.
+Back acne – it's a fact that YOU can't see it, but if you have it, you'll certainly feel it.
+Although not everyone will get back acne, this condition is common enough to have earned the nickname, 'bacne'.
 Sounds funny but it isn't really.
 The back area is home to thousands of sebaceous glands and each one is busy producing a lot of oil.
-Tight-fitting clothing and clothing made from fabrics that don't allow the skin to breathe are two of the biggest instigators of back acne.
-Even wearing a backpack has been attributed to triggering bouts of back acne.

 These types of clothing and accessories trap the oil that's being constantly produced by the sebaceous glands on the back.
 And just like the acne that appears on other parts of the body, when the sebaceous gland gets clogged, dead skin cells become trapped inside the hair follicles and soon, bacteria is on its way, inflaming the tissues surrounding the affected areas and causing acne.